CiscoDevNet/webex-contact-center-ai-sample-code/provider-api/dialog-connector-simulator/readme.md

 - Audio Sampling Rate: _**16kHz/8KHz**_
 - Language: _**en-US**_
 - Encoding Format: _**Linear16/ulaw**_
+- Please note, we only support wav or raw audio files, 8/16kHz bit rate, single channel

 ### List Bot API for Dialog Connector Simulator
 Each Provider endpoint to implement API to return a list of configured bots to be used in Flowbuilder to decide th bot to be used